 Raised Beds Cost Money To Build

-Unlike a traditional in-ground garden where you often only need to till the soil before planting, raised beds cost money.
-You'll need to buy lumber or whatever material you've chosen for the sides, along with soil to fill them.
+Unlike a traditional in-ground garden, where you often only need to till the soil before planting, raised beds cost money.
+You'll need to buy lumber or whatever material you've chosen for the sides and soil to fill them.

 Your Plants' Roots Might Not Be Able To Reach Their Full Potential

 People often build raised beds to avoid the poor-quality soil beneath them.
-However, keep in mind that the roots of some plants, including tomatoes and peppers, have roots up to 4 feet long.
+However, keep in mind that the roots of some plants, including tomatoes and peppers, can be up to four feet long.

 This means that even if your raised bed is 24 inches high, half of the roots will still be growing into poor soil.
 Because of this, the roots might end up weaker and shorter, which will damage your plant's overall health.